 Living up to and for our faith requires us to develop an extensive toolbox and some not so easily acquired technical skills; and I believe a strong part of that toolbox and skill set are gained in learning to practice “deep listening” (or “mindful” listening) – which is different from the way we normally listen and requires a commitment and structure to accomplish.
 And at Tree of Life we use the structure and inherent philosophy of the Soul Matters program to help us develop our toolbox and skill set.

 Soul Matters was developed by UU minister Scott Tayler while he served the First Unitarian Church of Rochester, NY.
 While there, he formed a small group system that eventually engaged over half of their 1,000 members.
 That foundational work helped Soul Matters to grow into a program to foster transformation – both personal and interpersonal.
-He sees the small group as a setting for finding our connections to our deepest self and for seeing our humanity mirrored in each other.
+The small group dynamic is a setting for finding the connections to our deepest self and for seeing our humanity mirrored in each other.
 We learn to receive the voices of others in the silence of an open heart and we discover how to hear our own voices as we grow confidence for speaking our truth.
 The reflection on the monthly theme invites us to think about our daily living and, over time, leads us to grow both a spiritual discernment and a deepening gratitude for all that is around us.
-This kind of transformation is both strengthening and illuminating from many directions and is an opportunity to develop the radical hospitality that is so deeply needed.
+This kind of transformation is strengthened and illuminated from many directions and is an opportunity to develop the radical hospitality that is so deeply needed.

-At Tree of Life this dynamic is available through using the Soul Matters packets and in the small groups we call Chalice Circles.
+At TOLUUC this dynamic is available through using the Soul Matters packets and in the small groups we call Chalice Circles.
 Everyone – whether newcomer or long-timer – is invited to participate and it’s our hope that one day we too will have over half of our members engaged in this empowering experience.
 The practice we do together offers the additional benefit of fostering congregational community and as such can be seen as a member’s gift to strengthen our unity.
-However, unlike many acts of service, many people find our “work” to be fulfilling and energizing.
+However, unlike many acts of service, many participants find our “work” to be fulfilling and energizing.

 2nd Sunday 9:00 – 10:00 am